Ron Pember: Mermaid Theatre residency

-In the late 1960s to mid-1970s, he worked at the Mermaid Theatre in London, where he acted in productions of the plays Bernard (1969), and the musical The Band Wagon (1969).
-Whilst at The Mermaid, he directed productions of the stage plays The Goblet Game (1968); Lock Up Your Daughters (1969, also acted in); Treasure Island (1969, also acted in); Enter Solly Gold (1970), Henry IV, Part 1 & Henry IV, Part 2 (1970), and the self-written, directed and produced Dick Turpin (1970).
+From the late 1960s to the mid-1970s he worked at the Mermaid Theatre in London, where he acted in productions of the plays Bernard (1969), and the musical The Band Wagon (1969).
+Whilst at The Mermaid, he directed productions of the stage plays The Goblet Game (1968), Lock Up Your Daughters, Treasure Island (both 1969), Enter Solly Gold, Henry IV, Part 1 & Henry IV, Part 2, and the self-written, -directed and -produced Dick Turpin (all 1970); he also acted in the second and third of these.
 He played the role of Trinculo in a production of The Tempest (1970) at the theatre, and also directed King and Country (1976), and The Point! (and co-adapted, 1976).

 He acted the role of Jaffee in an episode of the television Victorian crime series The Rivals of Sherlock Holmes (1971), and played Sgt.
 Mitchell in the television film Speaking of Murder (1971) in the same year.
-He also continued working in small parts in cinema, appearing as a lift-operator in the horror-suspense film Death Line (1972).
-From 1973 to 1976, he regularly appeared in the Crown Court legal drama series cast as different characters, and was employed in bit-parts in more cinema films, appearing in Young Winston (1972), as the character of Jones in the fantasy-adventure film The Land That Time Forgot (1974), and in the character of Eliot in the World War I cinema film Aces High (1976).
+He also continued working in small parts in cinema, appearing as a lift operator in the horror-suspense film Death Line (1972).
+From 1973 to 1976, he regularly appeared in the Crown Court legal drama series cast as different characters, and was employed in bit parts in films, appearing in Young Winston (1972), as Jones in the fantasy-adventure film The Land That Time Forgot (1974), and in the character of Eliot in the First World War film Aces High (1976).